hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/05_functional_analysis.md

 - **Molecular function:** represents the biochemical activity of the gene product, such activities could include "ligand", "GTPase", and "transporter".
 - **Cellular component:** refers to the location in the cell of the gene product.
 Cellular components could include "nucleus", "lysosome", and "plasma membrane".

-"The relationships between a gene product to biological process, molecular function and cellular component are one-to-many, reflecting the biological reality that a particular protein may function in several processes, contain domains that carry out diverse molecular functions, and participate in multiple alternative interactions with other proteins, organelles or locations in the cell" [[3](go.pdf)].
+"A particular protein may function in several processes, contain domains that carry out diverse molecular functions, and participate in multiple alternative interactions with other proteins, organelles or locations in the cell" [[3](go.pdf)].
 Therefore, a single gene product can be associated with many GO terms.
 Each GO term has a term name (e.g. DNA repair) and a unique term accession number (GO:0005125).

 #### GO term hierarchy